Kagurabachi: Hishaku

 A man who uses a sorcery called Mako (魔咬, Demon Bite), Bingo creates lion dancer heads, or "lucky charms", of varying sizes.
 These constructs possess massive mouths with great destructive force.
-While easily destroyed, an invisible and cumulative force weighs down upon whoever destroys them.
+While easily destroyed, an invisible, cumulative force weighs down on whoever destroys them.
 Bingo can also transform his own head into such a charm, allowing him to consume corpses to fuel his sorcery.
-This process inevitably causes him to become sleepy after each consumption.
+This process inevitably makes him sleepy after each consumption.